The Core Difference in One Sentence

 Can my parent have both Medicare and Medicaid?

-Yes, a parent can have both Medicare and Medicaid, a status known as "dual eligible."
-Medicare is the primary payer for covered services, and Medicaid acts as the secondary payer, helping with out-of-pocket costs like premiums, copays, and coinsurance.
-Medicaid can also cover services Medicare does not, such as long-term nursing home care.
+Yes, your parent can have both Medicare and Medicaid, known as being "dual-eligible."
+Medicare acts as the primary payer for Medicare-covered services, while Medicaid serves as the secondary payer.
+Medicaid helps cover costs Medicare does not, such as premiums, deductibles, copays, and long-term nursing home care.

 Does Medicare cover assisted living?